derrickburt/derrickburt.github.io/opengis/ctCovid/ctCovid.md

 #### Connecticut Spatial Accessibility

-In terms of the results from this replication, it is clear that COVID-19 patients have higher accessibility to hospital beds in Connecticut compared to the at risk population.
+In terms of the results from this replication, it is clear that, in mid-November, COVID-19 patients had better access to hospital beds in Connecticut than the at-risk population.
 This might be explained by a [higher presence of COVID-19](https://www.nytimes.com/interactive/2020/us/connecticut-coronavirus-cases.html) cases in these urban areas, where there are higher concentrations of healthcare resources.
-Additionally, this [map of proportion over fifty by tract](Result/OverFifty.png) shows that some of the highest concentrations of the at risk population in some of these lower accessibility areas.
+Additionally, this [map of proportion over fifty by tract](Result/OverFifty.png) shows that the at risk population are in some of these lower accessibility areas.
 If outbreaks increase in some of these less populated regions of the state, it may be difficult for at risk populations to get the care they need.

-Additionally, this analysis operates under the assumption that all of the hospitals across state borders will accept CT patients, this may not be true and should be taken into account in future assessmment of interstate COVID-19 healthcare access.
+Despite these findings, this analysis operates under the assumption that all of the hospitals across state borders will accept CT patients.
+Further, the analysis does not take into account the capacity of these hospitals across statelines.
+Thus, these assumptions have the potential to heavily alter the results, and therefore interstate capacity and admittances should be taken into account in future assessment of interstate COVID-19 healthcare access.

 #### Reflection on Reproducibility and Replicability Kang et al's methodology

 With the combination of the jupyter notebook and the paper, Kang et al. provide all the necessary data, code, and conceptual background to make the results of the paper reproducible (Sui 2014).
 There are currently a couple of impediments that prevent a full reproduction, however.
-The biggest difficult is that the Illinois road network graph is not already provided in the Jupyter notebook, forcing users to load the graph.
-Both Professor Holler and I tried multiple times to download this network graph, but the kernel would consistenly shutdown after about 10 or 12 hours of loading.
+The biggest difficulty is that the Illinois road network graph is not already provided in the Jupyter notebook, forcing users to load the graph.
+Both Professor Holler and I tried multiple times to download this network graph, but the kernel would consistently shutdown after about 10 or 12 hours of loading.
 All of the accessibility measurements (including Chicago - to account for hospital access right outside of Chicago) require this network, so the notebook can't reproduced if this network doesn't load.
 This is could be fixed, however, if the network is pre-loaded onto the Jupyter Notebook's data folder.
-It seems, that as long the loaded Illinois network is the same exact structure as that used in the original analysis, we should be able to derive the same results using the same inputs (National Academies of Sciences, Engineering, and Medicine, 2019).
-Without all the necessary data, however, we cannot say for sure that this is fully freproducible.
+It seems, that as long as the loaded Illinois network  follows the same exact structure as that used in the original analysis (if the road network changes and osmnx is updated accordingly, the results might change as well), we should be able to derive the same results using the same inputs (National Academies of Sciences, Engineering, and Medicine, 2019).
+Without all the necessary data, however, we cannot say for sure that this is fully reproducible.
 The other barrier to reproducing the results from the paper is that the SVI portion of the analysis is not included in the notebook.

 In terms of replicating the study, some of the biggest barriers lie outside of the control of the authorship.
-The CyberGISX platform (as long as one has access to it!) allows users to easily get replicate the workflow with Jupyter Notebooks.
+The CyberGISX platform (as long as one has access to it!) allows users to easily replicate the workflow with Jupyter Notebooks.
 The difficulty lies in the nature of the hospital resource data and the COVID-19 data.
 Although I was able to find a centralized dataset on national hospital resources, it lacked the ventilator data that the authors were able to acquire from the IDPH, rendering it impossible to replicate that portion of the analysis.
 Further, I could not find any publicly available zip-code level data for COVID-19 cases at the state level, and had to settle for town-level data, giving a less precise accessibility measurement than the authors have produced.

-Lastly, as a undergraduate with no prior experience using python or jupyter notebooks, the authors do provide a solid platform for accesssible replication.
+Lastly, as an undergraduate with no prior experience using python or jupyter notebooks, the authors do provide a solid platform for accessible replication.
 In conjunction with the paper, the notebook is set up to give users a strong conceptual understanding of what happens under the hood during the P-E2SFCA calculation.
 It was, at times, a bit difficult to line up which of the 13 or so functions that are defined were covering which part of the paper.
-If the code were commented more thorughly, with the goal of lining up, step-by-step, the code with the paper while considering a novice user, it would make the process of learning the notebook more accessible.
+If the code were commented more thoroughly, with the goal of lining up, step-by-step, the code with the paper while considering a novice user, it would make the process of learning the notebook more accessible.
 However, by providing the users the opportunity to examine the code, we are able to get a really solid sense of the true nature of the analytic processes (Singleton 2016), making it easier to understand which parameters we needed to alter to customize our replication.
-Overall, as long as users are willing to spend a fair amount of time learning the code and its functions, the notebook and the paper allow for a replicable.
-Most of the issues of replicability pertain to accessing the same data for different regions, which lie outside of the authors control.
+Overall, as long as users are willing to spend a fair amount of time learning the code and its functions, the notebook and the paper allow for a replicable analysis.
+Most of the issues of replicability pertain to accessing the same data for different regions, which lie outside of the authors' control.

 ### Resources: